 This post will talk about what ticks are, how tick levels vary from country to country and compare tick charts to time charts.

 We’ll start with a deeper dive into the definition of a tick.

 A tick is the smallest unit of measurement for the price of an asset.
-The term can also describe the change in the price of a security from one trade to the next, but we’ll get into this second definition later in this post right before we discuss charts.
+The term can also describe the change in the price of a security from one trade to the next, but we’ll get into this second definition later in this post right before discussing charts.

 Ticks are the smallest increments by which an asset’s price moves measured in the market’s local currency.